 From 9 - 12 October this year C40 Cities and the City of Copenhagen will host the 7th edition of the international C40 World Mayors Summit.
 Assembling mayors, city officials and organisations from across the world, the Summit serves as a unique forum to showcase innovative climate solutions and influence key decision-makers to take the bold and urgent action needed to keep global temperature rise to below 1.5 °C.

 On 10 October, Confederation of Danish Industry will host the Cities & Business Forum; the Official Business Side Event of the Summit.
 The forum is a one-day event focusing on businesses’ role in responding to the climate challenge at a city level.

-See the full program
+See the tentative program